learnbyexample/cli-computing/cli_computing.md

 # ???
 ```

-**7)** Retain only unique entries based on the first two characters of the input lines.
+**7)** Retain only the unique entries based on the first two characters of the input lines.
 Sort the input if necessary.

 ```bash
 $ printf '3) cherry\n1) apple\n2) banana\n1) almond\n'